-Level 1 - Unadjusted quoted prices in active markets for identical assets or liabilities;

-Level 2 - Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and

-Level 3 - Inputs that are not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-The fair value of the Company's receivables, accounts payable and accrued liabilities, and due to related parties approximate carrying value, which is the amount recorded on the consolidated statements of financial position.
-The Company's other financial instrument, cash, under the fair value hierarchy, is based on level one quoted prices in active markets for identical assets or liabilities.
+The fair value of the Company's receivables, accounts payable and accrued liabilities, and due to related parties approximate their carrying value, which is the amount recorded on the consolidated statements of financial position.
+The Company's other financial instruments, cash and marketable securities, under the fair value hierarchy, are based on level one quoted prices in active markets for identical assets or liabilities.